 The speedway, which opened in 1990 and hosts two NASCAR Sprint Cup Series events each year, is located about one hour north of Boston in Loudon, N.H.
 According to the latest census numbers, the population within 200 miles of the speedway is more than 18 million people.
 The venue is easily accessible via Interstate highways from all metro areas in the northeastern United States and eastern Canada.

 Located on approximately 1,200 acres, the multi-use complex is the largest sports facility in New England and features a 1.058-mile oval speedway, with a seating capacity of 88,000, and a 1.6-mile road course.

 It also features monthly race weekends with the Loudon Road Race Series and U.S. Legend Cars International legends and bandolero divisions.
 Amateur series events include the Sports Car Club of America, Vintage Racer Group, U.S. Classic Racing Association, and the World Karting Association.
-Racing schools are conducted throughout the year by the Richard Petty Driving Experience, Rusty Wallace Driving Experience and Penguin School (motorcycles), among others.
+Racing schools are conducted throughout the year by the Richard Petty Driving Experience, Rusty Wallace Driving Experience, NASCAR Racing Experience, and Penguin School (motorcycles), among others.